 Each provider or its designated agent(s) must allow access to all records necessary to verify information submitted on the cost report.
-This requirement includes records pertaining to related-party transactions and other business activities in which the contracted provider is engaged.
-Failure to allow access to any and all records necessary to verify information submitted to HHSC on cost reports constitutes an administrative contract violation.
+This requirement includes records on related-party transactions and other business activities in which the contracted provider is engaged.
+Failure to allow access to all records necessary to verify information submitted to HHS PFDC on cost reports constitutes an administrative contract violation.
+Refer to 1 TAC Section 355.106(f)(2).

-1 TAC §355.106(f)(2)